 Faculty and deans are responsible for ensuring that each course complies with the College’s credit hour standards as set forth in this policy.
 Assignment of credit hours for courses are determined within the program based on faculty expertise and course learning objectives.
 Courses are evaluated for adherence to the federal and state credit hour regulations during routine program evaluations.
 Documentation of compliance includes course syllabi and class schedules.
 Syllabi include information outlining the expected amount of work the course requires for the designated number of credit hours.

 At UACCM, a standard semester consists of 15 weeks, plus a final examination week.
-The academic calendar is set by the Vice Chancellor Academic Services and approved by the Chancellor’s Council.
+The academic calendar is set by the Vice Chancellor Academics and approved by the Chancellor’s Council.
 The semester start and end dates are selected to ensure the minimum number of days for all courses offered.